Arizona Court Records

 - Must have been free from any incarceration arising from the convictions

-Twenty-five-year-olds can apply to have DUI convictions removed, provided there are no pending charges or obligations.
+Twenty-five-year-olds may be eligible to apply to have DUI convictions removed, provided there are no pending charges or obligations.